halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 const client = ld.init("sdk-my-sdk-key");
 ```

 Before we can get values from LaunchDarkly, we need to create the tenant context.
 Note that in this case we are only sending a single context but LaunchDarkly allows you to send multiple contexts which we can use to override some of the entitlements access.
-The required attributes for our use case are the `key`, which is a critical identifier most likely representing an account number or tenant ID within your system, the `kind`, which aligns with the context kind that this object is associated with, and the `plan`, which our current targeting examples require to determine the proper segment to place the tenant in.
+The required attributes for our use case are the `key`, which is a critical identifier most likely representing an account number or tenant ID within your system, the `kind`, which aligns with the context kind that this object is associated with (i.e. `tenant`), and the `plan`, which our current targeting examples require to determine the proper segment to place the tenant in.
 Any other attributes are optional and we can add as many as we need to.

 ```javascript
 context = {